pmgexpo17/ApiServicePeer/README.md

 # ApiServicePeer
-A python apscheduler api variant for hosting services that enable cloud apps integrate
+A python apscheduler variant for hosting api services to enable cloud apps integrate

 The design intention of a smart job is to enable a group of actors to each run a state machine as a subprogram of an integrated super program